I believe everyone wants to be good at what they do.

 - If, on the other hand, you’ve already experienced the blame game that follows an acquisition and you know you can’t ever go through that again both for financial and quality of life reasons, stick tight.
 You’ll love finding out how to get the whole team tied to profit and thrilled to play that game.

-I’m going to show you three easy steps that banks like yours are using to align a new team within a few short months of the acquisition to bring a profit to your stake holders quickly—and predictably—so you can deliver on your promises.
+I’m going to show you three easy steps that banks like yours are using to align a new team within a few short months of the acquisition to bring a profit to your stakeholders quickly—and predictably—so you can deliver on your promises.

-Step 1: Unlike job descriptions that have so little alignment with profit and are not very instructional about what is the highest and best use of time for each person to align to so that they can assure they are profitable, you instead need a job performance progress plan that has, in one or two pages, the secret formula to profitablity for that position.
+Step 1: Unlike job descriptions that have so little alignment with profit and are not very instructional about what is the highest and best use of time for each person to align to so that they can assure they are profitable, you instead need a job performance progress plan that has, in one or two pages, the secret formula to profitability for that position.

-Step 2: Within weeks of an acquisition, once you have won their hearts and they are in love with your culture and team, you can introduce those job performance progress plans along with the education and coaching to make sure they change their behaviors, so that they dramatically increase the results from their position.
+Step 2: Within weeks of an acquisition, once you have won their hearts and they are in love with your culture and team, you can introduce those job performance progress plans along with the education and coaching to make sure they change their behaviors so that they dramatically increase the results from their position.

 Step 3: Build a system of blended learning with repetition that ties to recognition structures, one on ones and practice sessions, to make sure people begin to master their new behaviors.